New technology is needed at the Saskatoon Cancer Centre!

 This new equipment will be more exact and efficient, providing the best radiation treatment for cancer patients.

 Cancer patients are already facing one of the hardest journeys of their life.

 Your donation will ensure patients in Saskatchewan continue to receive the highest quality of care.Donate

 Cancer survivor Karen Allen has gone through her own journey and watched many of her family members do the same, with a very difficult outcome.

-Watch her story and hear why supporting this campaign is vitally important to the future of cancer patient care in Saskatchewan.
+Watch her story and hear why supporting this campaign is vitally important to the future of cancer patients in Saskatoon.

 Check out the photos from our Sept.
 11, 2019 launch of the CT Simulator Community Campaign.